zdawson/gabby/gabbySpecification.md

     end
 ```

 Implementation Notes

-The dialogue engine:
-- Must not close a dialogue block when end is reached.
-Lines after it are included in the dialogue block, even though they're inaccessible.
+- Must not continue execution after end is reached, even if there are lines following it
-    - This is to avoid confusion when ending inner blocks early with extra lines following the end keyword.
+- Must end the entire dialogue, not just the current block

 ----------------------
 Actions
 -------

 Actions are callbacks that the game can handle, useful for setting state or triggering events.
 They are not displayed to the player, just executed by the dialogue engine and then skipped over.
 Actions are designated by `>`, followed by the action name and the parameters to the action surrounded by `()` and separated by `,`.

 Valid actions: